Suppression of spinodal instability by disorder in an athermal system: Zero temperature random field Ising mdoel

 \subsection{Time constant}

-We also perform a simulation to find the time required for a fully polarized system to relax to a steady state if the external field is suddenly quenched to a certain value, mimicking the quench-and-hold experiment.
-The algorithm for the same is given below: \begin{enumerate} \item Set the values of spin for every site to $s_i=-1$. \item Set the value of the field to $H=H_f$ \item Check all the sites if the local field defined in Eq.~(\ref{eqn:flip}) changes sign on any of the sites. \item If there is even a single flip increase the unit of time, and go to step 3. \item When there is no flip exit, the process and the time during the exit is the relaxation time $\tau$. \end{enumerate}
+We also find the time required for a fully polarized system to relax to a steady state when the external field is suddenly quenched to a certain value, mimicking the quench-and-hold experiment.
+The algorithm for the same is presented below: \begin{enumerate} \item First we set the spins on every site to $s_i=-1$ or $s=1$. \item Next, we fix the external magnetic field to $H=H_f$ for which we need to find the time to reach steady-state.
+We also initialize the time constant to $\tau=0$. \item We check all the sites if the local field defined in Eq.~(\ref{eqn:flip}) changes sign on any of the sites. \item If there is a sign change of the local field on any site, we flip the spin on that site. \item If in step 4 there is at least a single flip over the whole lattice, we increase the unit of time $\tau=\tau+1$ and then again repeat the steps from (3-5). \item If during the check, in step 3, there is no flip over the whole lattice, we exit the process.
+The time during the exit is the relaxation time $\tau$. \end{enumerate}

-The relaxation time results are presented in the main text Fig. 4 (a) and 4 (b).
+The relaxation time results are presented in Fig. \ref{eq_time}(a) and \ref{eq_time}(b).
 This time-scale arises because the system relaxes to a steady state by series of small avalanches~\cite{Sethna_prl93,Sethna_prl95}.
-Fig. \ref{Evolution} shows the time evolution of the magnetization when the field is quenched to a particular value, and the magnetization $\phi$ finally reached the steady-state after time $\tau$.
-Equilibration time $\tau$ peaks at the transition points (coercive fields) [Fig. 4 (main text) and Fig. \ref{Evolution}(inset)], demonstrates that dynamics slow down considerably near the spinodal point.
+Figure \ref{Evolution} shows the time evolution of the magnetization when the field is quenched to a particular value, and the magnetization $\phi$ finally reached the steady-state after time $\tau$.
+Equilibration time $\tau$ peaks at the transition points (coercive fields) [Fig. \ref{eq_time} and Fig. \ref{Evolution}(inset)], demonstrates that dynamics slow down considerably near the spinodal point.